ja2-stracciatella/ja2-stracciatella.github.io/features.md

 Basic Wildfire support is present, with most of the data differences externalized.
-You need to have JA2, Wildfire and [this conversion](https://github.com/ja2-stracciatella/mod-wildfire-maps/releases) installed to start a Wildfire game. **Vanilla games will not be available any more!**
+You need to have JA2, Wildfire and [this conversion](https://github.com/ja2-stracciatella/mod-wildfire-maps/releases) installed to start a Wildfire game.
+It is implemented as other [mods](#bundled-optional-mini-mods), so you can still play vanilla games too.

 Read the included [README](https://github.com/ja2-stracciatella/mod-wildfire-maps/blob/master/README.md) for detailed instructions and caveats.